If you think that financial well-being is about the amount of money you have and spend, you might be wrong.

 Tracking Your Progress

-After you create your budget, a tracking app can help make sure you are following the budget you created for yourself.
-Money Dashboard is a free app in the United Kingdom and can help you track your finances and spending.
+After you create your budget, a tracking app can help make sure you are following the financial plan you created for yourself.
+Money Dashboard is a free app in the United Kingdom that can help you track your finances and spending.

-A tip a family member once told me is to buy something only if you think you will use it the number of times equivalent to the pound.
-If I think about buying a pair of trousers for £45, I first ask whether or not I will wear it 45 times.
+There’s a saying that goes, “buy something only if you think you will use it the number of times equivalent to the pound.”
+If you think about buying a pair of trousers for £45, ask yourself whether or not you will wear them 45 times.
 If yes, then the purchase would be well worth it.
-If not, then maybe I wait and think about the purchase and come back to it in the future.
+If not, then maybe you should think twice about the purchase and come back to it in the future.

 Before purchasing something, you can ask yourself these questions: